-As soon as you own four or more mortgaged buy-to-let properties you’re a portfolio landlord.
-That means any buy-to-let mortgages you now apply for will be assessed using new specialised underwriting procedures.
+As soon as you own four or more mortgaged buy-to-let properties you’re a portfolio landlord. test That means any buy-to-let mortgages you now apply for will be assessed using new specialised underwriting procedures.
 The latest date that lenders can implement these new procedures is 30 September 2017, and many have already made changes.

 The changes are required under SS13/16, a supervisory statement issued by the Prudential Regulatory Authority in September 2016.
 The official title of SS13/16 is Underwriting standards for buy-to-let mortgage contracts.